img ><

 The game sends over a chunk of data called "obs" (short for observation), which includes:

-• Distance to the exit (normalized X and Y)
+• Facing direction (normalized X and Y)

 drawing